 Attend the virtual listening session Monday

-PMI welcomes Dr. Carlos Francisco Tirado, M.D., M.P.H, F.A.B.A.M. to its National Conference in December.
-Dr. Tirado is a Psychiatrist, Board Certified in General and Addiction Medicine.
-He will provide insights, best practices, and resources for provider teams to combat the opioid crisis.
-View Day 2 conference sessions for more information about the opioid presentation.
+Dr. Nilasena is one of 16 presenters who will share their expertise at PMI's National Conference for Medical Office Professionals in December.
+Dr. Carlos Francisco Tirado, M.D., M.P.H, F.A.B.A.M. a Psychiatrist, Board Certified in General and Addiction Medicine will also present on insights, best practices, and resources for provider teams to combat the opioid crisis.
+View Day 2 conference sessions for more information about these presentations.

 Opioid Addiction and the SUPPORT Act background references and resources: